Best Smart Thermostat 2026: The Complete Buyer’s Guide

 The best privacy policies belong to Ecobee and Nest.
 They do not sell your data to the third parties.
 The thermostat offered by Amazon brings up further questions of privacy, since they have more data collection activities.

 You can think of using another email address to your smart home devices.
-This will restrict exposure in case a service is breached.
-Review privacy policies annually, too, and they may be modified based on ownership or doing business.
+This will restrict exposure in case someone breaches a service.
+Review privacy policies annually, too, and you may modify them based on ownership or doing business.

 Frequently Asked Questions